 The above does not reflect any exercise of the underwriters' option to purchase additional shares.
-If the underwriters exercise in full their option to purchase additional shares, our existing stockholders would own 27,368,947 shares or, 66%, in the aggregate, and investors in this offering would own 14,375,000 shares or, 34%, in the aggregate, of the total number of shares of our common stock outstanding upon completion of this offering.
+If the underwriters exercise in full their option to purchase additional shares, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, and the assumed initial public offering price remain the same, our existing stockholders would own shares or, %, in the aggregate, and investors in this offering would own shares or, %, in the aggregate, of the total number of shares of our common stock outstanding upon completion of this offering.